AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/use-emails-in-social-promotions.md

 >
 >**Prerequisites**
 >
->Before you can add an email to a social app, it must be&nbsp;*operational*&nbsp;and&nbsp;*approved*.&nbsp;See&nbsp; [Edit Settings for an Email](../../../../product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md).
+>Before you can add an email to a social app, it must be *operational* and *approved*.
+See  [Edit Settings for an Email](../../../../product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md).

 1. Go to **Marketing Activities**.